Irn-Bru owner puts up drink prices due to inflation

 AG Barr said that, despite the increases and added costs, profits are likely to be ahead of expectations.

-The company behind Irn-Bru and energy drink Rockstar has revealed that prices for its drinks have gone up due to inflation.
+The company behind Irn-Bru has revealed that prices for its drinks have gone up due to inflation.

 Bosses at AG Barr said they have seen rising costs for raw materials, including packaging and energy bills, leading to cost-cutting measures, adding that they have “adjusted our pricing with customers where appropriate”.